obmaz/samsung_aircon_connector/README.md

 ```

 ## License
-It is released under the Apache 2.0 License.
+It is released under the MIT